pypr/compyle/docs/source/details.rst

 - ``ldoublep`` would be equivalent to ``__local double*`` in OpenCL, for local memory.
 Again this address space qualifier is ignored in Cython.

-All these types are available in the ``cpy.types`` module namespace also for your convenience.
+All these types are available in the ``compyle.types`` module namespace also for your convenience.
 The ``int, float, long`` types are accessible as ``int_, float_, long_`` so as not to override the default Python types.
 For example the function ``f`` in the above could also have been declared like so::